-Traditional Exterior Lime wash made using lime putty for lime rendered timber constructed buildings
+The Traditional Paint Company Traditional Exterior Limewash is made using lime putty for lime rendered timber constructed buildings.

 Exterior Limewash is a popular traditional paint that has been made using lime putty, and was originally developed to offer 'breathability' to surfaces.
 External surfaces are always exposed to the elements and harsh conditions caused by nature.
 Limewash has been designed as a coating for external walls to offer superior water permeability and is highly suited for application to wet walls, where the substrate often stores the damp.
 Exterior Limewash has been made in such a way that the water can be released and evaporates back into the air, meaning the substrate is less susceptible to store water and is far less likely to erode over time.

 Limewash is a traditional, high performance paint that has been used for a long time now, due to it's protective properties and appealing finish, usually in white.
 The Traditional Paint Company are able to tint and colour our Exterior Limewash to almost any traditional or contemporary designer colours, to create a decorative finish to suit your requirements.